helm/charts/stable/home-assistant/README.md

 Read through the [values.yaml](values.yaml) file.
 It has several commented out suggested values.

-## Regarding configuring home assistnat
+## Regarding configuring home assistant

 Much of the home assistant configuration occurs inside the various files persisted to the `/config` directory.
 This will require external access to the persistent storage location where the home assistant configuration data is stored.

-Because this may be a limitation, the [Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added to the chart as an option to provide a webUI for editing the various configuration files
+Because this may be a limitation, the [Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added to the chart as an option to provide a webUI for editing the various configuration files.